-Watlington is a small, rural, market town (listed by SODC as a 'larger village') lying at the foot of the Chilterns escarpment.
-It is in a predominantly agricultural area, surrounded on all sides by farmland and bordering a landscape designated as an Area of Outstanding Natural Beauty.
-Sites of Special Scientific Interest are close to the town and there are also several Locally Designated Wildlife Sites.
-Watlington Hill is managed by The National Trust and is a very popular location for local people and visitors who come to enjoy the panoramic views and excellent Chilterns walks.
 There are several chalk streams in the town which are rare and precious and contribute to the special character of the area.
 The streams and springs lead to flooding at times of high groundwater levels (Spring 2014) and several areas of the town are within Flood Zones 2 and 3.
-The town has a large number of listed buildings, the most special being the Town Hall and St Leonard's Church which are both Grade 2\.
-The centre of the town was designated as a Conservation Area in 1997 and still retains its unique character although the volume of through traffic is damaging and vehicle emissions lead to poor air quality.
-The town centre was designated an Air Quality management Area by SODC in 2009/10.
+The town has a large number of listed buildings, the most special being the Town Hall and St Leonard's Church which are both Grade 2.
+The centre of the town was designated as a Conservation Area in 1997 (WNDP 9: Photographs: Watlington Conservation Area) and still retains its unique character although the volume of through traffic is damaging and vehicle emissions lead to poor air quality.
+The town centre was designated an Air Quality Management Area by SODC in 2009/10 (see Figure 4).